-In our globalized world it is very common for employees to have regular contact with people from other cultures and at other international locations.
+In our globalized world it is very common for employees to have regular contact with people from other cultures and they may attend meetings at various international locations.
 When you are executing projects on a global scale it increases the importance of ensuring that communication and collaboration go as smoothly as possible in order to meet your project objectives.

-When I think of cultures I also include sub-cultures such as between different regions in the same country or different functional groups in the same company.
+When I think of different cultures on a project team, I also include sub-cultures such as between different regions in the same country or different functional groups in the same company.
 (This link can provide context if you want to look at cultures more closely.)

 Early exploration of different mindsets and assumptions among team members can be a valuable foundation to ensure smoother relationships and better collaboration on your project.
 Feel free to suggest additional important scenarios to consider for discussion after you have reviewed the attachment I shared in this post.